libxsmm/libxsmm/README.md

 Please note that calling SGEMM is more sensitive to dispatch-overhead when compared to multiplying the same matrix sizes in double-precision.
 In case of single-precision, an approach of using the call wrapper is often not able to show an advantage if not regressing with respect to performance (therefore SGEMM is likely asking for making use of the API).
 In contrast, the double-precision case can show up to two times the performance of a typical LAPACK/BLAS performance (and more when using the API for processing batches).

 ### Verbose Mode
-The verbose mode allows for an insight into the code dispatch mechanism by receiving a small tabulated statistics as soon as the library terminates.
+The verbose mode allows for an insight into the code dispatch mechanism by receiving a small tabulated statistic as soon as the library terminates.
 The design point for this functionality is to not impact the performance of any critical code path i.e., verbose mode is always enabled and does not require symbols (SYM=1) or debug code (DBG=1).
 The statistics appears (`stderr`) when the environment variable LIBXSMM_VERBOSE is set to a non-zero value.
 For example:

 ```
 LIBXSMM_VERBOSE=1 ./myapplication